MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/driversecurity/windows-security-model.md

 ### <span id="iomanchecks"></span><span id="IOMANCHECKS"></span>Security checks in the I/O Manager

-When the I/O Manager creates a handle, it checks the object’s rights against the process access token and then stores the rights granted to the user as part of the handle.
-When later I/O requests arrive, the I/O Manager checks the rights recorded in the handle to ensure that the process has the right to perform the requested I/O operation.
-For example, if the process later requests a write operation, the I/O Manager checks the rights in the handle to ensure that the caller has write access to the object.
+When the I/O Manager creates a handle, it checks the object’s rights against the process access token and then stores the rights granted to the user along with the handle.
+When later I/O requests arrive, the I/O Manager checks the rights associated with the handle to ensure that the process has the right to perform the requested I/O operation.
+For example, if the process later requests a write operation, the I/O Manager checks the rights associated with the handle to ensure that the caller has write access to the object.

 If the handle is duplicated, rights can be removed from the copy, but not added to it.